jundalisay/spblist/content/en/superphysics/principles/chapter-04b.md

 I can only fairly compare those big objects and the small objects near me by transporting myself in fancy, to a place from where I can survey both at equal distances, and judge their real proportions.
 {{< /q >}}

-{{< img src="/graphics/movement.png" alt="Superphysics Movement" cap="Qualimath uses Poincare's Law of Relativity which uses state-change instead of Einstein's Relativity which uses tensors" >}}
+{{< img src="/graphics/movement.png" alt="Superphysics Movement" cap="Qualimath uses Poincare's Law of Relativity which uses aethereal state-change instead of Einstein's Relativity which uses tensors" >}}